-According to RISI, the Fibre Box Association and the Canadian Corrugated and Containerboard Association ("CCCA"), the total containerboard production in North America was approximately 40.1 million tons in 2022 while total containerboard production capacity totaled approximately 45.4 million tons.
-We estimate that the largest manufacturers, namely International Paper Company, WestRock Company and Packaging Corporation of America account for approximately 65% of total production capacity.
-Total North American containerboard production decreased by 5.1% in 2022.
-With respect to demand, while the containerboard market is cyclical and impacted by economic conditions, it tends to be more resilient given that approximately 75% of the end demand for corrugated boxes comes from the non-durable goods industries according to the Fibre Box Association.
+According to RISI, the Fibre Box Association and the Canadian Corrugated and Containerboard Association ("CCCA"), the total containerboard production in North America was approximately 38.8 million tons in 2023 while total containerboard production capacity totaled approximately 44.8 million tons.
+We estimate that the three largest manufacturers, namely International Paper Company, WestRock Company and Packaging Corporation of America account for approximately 57% of total production capacity.
+Total North American containerboard production decreased by 2.9% in 2023.

-According to RISI, demand in the U.S. tissue paper market reached approximately 10.1 million tons in 2022.
-Tissue production totaled approximately 9.5 million tons during the same period, which represented 93.0% of the total available mill capacity of 10.2 million tons.
-We estimate the five largest manufacturers, Georgia-Pacific LLC, The Procter & Gamble Company, Kimberly-Clark Corporation, Cascades Inc. and Essity to account for approximately 68% of total production capacity.
+According to RISI, demand in the U.S. tissue paper market reached approximately 10.2 million tons in 2023.
+Tissue production totaled approximately 9.5 million tons during the same period, which represented 94.0% of the total available mill capacity of 10.1 million tons.
+We estimate the six largest manufacturers, Georgia-Pacific LLC, The Procter & Gamble Company, Kimberly-Clark Corporation, Essity, First Quality Tissue and Cascades Inc. to account for approximately 72% of total production capacity.
 The tissue paper market consists of the Consumer Products market and the Away-from-Home market.
-Shipments of Consumer Products and Away-from-Home tissue products represented approximately 68% and 32%, respectively, of total U.S. tissue paper shipments in 2022.
+Shipments of Consumer Products and Away-from-Home tissue products represented approximately 67% and 33%, respectively, of total U.S. tissue paper shipments in 2023.